How To Auto Hide Google Chrome Download Shelf Bar

 The shelf may be useful during the file download because you can see the progress or cancel it.
 However, it gets in the way (especially on small screens) if it remains on screen all the time – if you download files often it can become a real pain to have to click the x to close it, every single time…

-In previous versions of Chrome it was possible to disable the download shelf entirely by loading chrome://flags and Enabling the experimental ‘New Downloads UI’ flag.
-Sadly, Chrome 22 removed this particular flag – there is now no way to completely remove the download shelf in Chrome.
+In previous versions of Chrome it was possible to disable the shelf entirely by loading chrome://flags and Enabling the experimental ‘New Downloads UI’ flag.
+Sadly, Chrome 22 removed this particular flag – there is now no way to completely remove it in Chrome.

 Comparison to the old ‘Flag’ Option – The flag option disabled the download shelf entirely so it didn’t appear even for downloads in progress – this was a hassle if you wanted to cancel a download or check on progress (had to press CTRL + J to open the Downloads tab).

-However, this extension may provide the best of both worlds – the download shelf remains visible during a download (so it is easy to see progress or cancel it) but disappears automatically once the download has finished.
-Likewise, if you manually cancel a download then the shelf disappears within 5 seconds (unless you have other downloads in progress in which case it will disappear after the last one has finished).
+However, this extension may provide the best of both worlds – the shelf remains visible during a download (so it is easy to see progress or cancel it) but disappears automatically once it has finished.
+Likewise, if you manually cancel a download then the shelf disappears within 5 seconds (unless you have others in progress in which case it will disappear after the last one has finished).